dasha-y/RemittanceFinalProject/README.md

+*!!! file "RemittanceFinalProgect.png" is a class diagram, files input.txt and account.txt with data for parsing !!!*
 A program for making money transfers from one accounts to another.
 The program parses input files from the specified directory and